salesforce/apollo/fireflies/README.md

 ## View Identity

-View identity in Apollo Fireflies is defined by the set of digest IDs of the total membership, in the order of ring 0 of the context, XORd together.
+View identity in Apollo Fireflies is defined by the set of digest IDs of the total membership XORd together.
 This provides a _crown_ of the membership set that is unique for the membership set.

 ## Liveness, Failure Detection and Monitoring